Elias Goldberg: Biography

-In 1948 he had his first show at the Charles Egan Gallery and enjoyed friendships with Willem de Kooning and Elaine de Kooning and Jackson Pollock.
-In the 1950s, he befriended a younger generation of artists such as Knox Martin (a fellow artist in the Charles Egan Gallery), Reuben Nakian, Herman Rose, Peter Golfinopoulos and Joseph Stapleton.
-In the 1960s he had a series of critically acclaimed one-man shows at the Charles Egan Gallery.
+In the 1950s, he befriended a younger generation of artists including Herman Rose, Knox Martin, Joseph Stapleton, Peter Golfinopoulos, and Julius Hatofsky.
+In the 1960s he had a series of critically acclaimed solo shows at the Charles Egan Gallery.

 In 1973 he received a grant from the Mark Rothko Foundation.
 Elias Goldberg died on February 22, 1978, in New York City.